henrikengstrom/akka-kata-java/README.md

 For a small collection of akka information useful for this kata see [Green Belt Akka](https://github.com/henrikengstrom/akka-kata-java/blob/master/GREEN_BELT_AKKA.md)

+## Solution Proposal

+When you feel that you have accomplished all tasks specified in the code there is a solution proposal to be found in a branch called [solution](http://github.com/henrikengstrom/akka-kata-java/tree/solution).
+We recommend that you try to solve the kata before  looking at this proposal though.

 ## Authors

 * Henrik Engström : [@h3nk3](http://twitter.com/h3nk3)